patrickbrawley/gymBuddi/UnitTestingOverview.md

 ## Strategy

 TDD may be enforced via unit testing measures which follow the Test Anything Protocol (TAP).
-This procedure is an industry approach for developing unit tests and for producing reports.
+This procedure is the industry approach for developing unit tests & producing bug reports and will be .
 The